APTrust/preservation-services/README.md

 # Deployment Notes

-Logs, NSQ, temp files and Redis aof files are in `/data/preserv`.
+On staging (and later, on demo and production) all logs, NSQ files, temp files and Redis aof files are in `/data/preserv`.

-Source tree is in `/srv/docker/preserv`
+The source tree is in `/srv/docker/preserv`

 To see stdout and stderr of workers: